Gwalior Fort: Museum

-The Gujari Mahal now a museum, was built by Raja Man Singh Tomar for his wife Mrignayani, a Gujar princess.
+The Gurjari Mahal now a museum, was built by Raja Man Singh Tomar for his wife Mrignayani, a Gurjar princess.
 She demanded a separate palace for herself with a regular water supply through an aqueduct from the nearby Rai River.
 The palace has been converted into an archaeological museum.
 Rare artefacts at the museum include Hindu and Jain sculptures dated to the 1st and 2nd centuries BC; miniature statue of Salabhanjika; terracotta items and replicas of frescoes seen in the Bagh Caves.